 So if you have any of the symptoms I have listed, or you’re over 60, my advice would be to;

 - Get your Active B12 levels tested (holotranscobalamin) – plus folate and ferritin levels

 - If deficient, identify the root cause – is it PA or just deficiency?

 - Then either get injections through your Doctor, or increase levels through diet and/or supplements

-If you’d like to talk to us about testing or nutrition, please CONTACT US to book in a free call.
+If you’d like to talk to us about testing your active B12 or our other health tests, please CONTACT US for more information.